-Story detection identifies and describes groups of related documents (= stories) from digital content streams. webLyzard extracts a rich set of metadata for each story identified, including the origin of the story in terms of publication time and author, its impact on the public debate, the temporal distribution of related publications.
+Story Detection identifies and describes groups of related documents (= stories) from digital content streams.
+For each story, we extract a rich set of metadata.
+This includes the origin of the story in terms of publication time and author.
+We then evaluate the impact of the story by analyzing the temporal distribution of related publications.
 This analysis also helps to identify the best keywords to summarize the content of a story.
 As a final step, we visualize the results by creating an interactive Story Graph.

 Clustering Digital Content Streams

-The story detection component builds on highly scalable methods to cluster documents in real time, across multiple content sources and languages.
+The story detection component uses scalable methods to cluster documents in real time.
+These methods work with multiple content sources and languages.
 At the moment, the system supports English, Spanish, French, German and Dutch documents.
 Three keywords per cluster serve as a label to describe its contents.
 The methods to create these labels are not only multilingual, they are also effective dealing with noisy data.
-Examples for such noisy data include social media postings or results from speech-to-text conversion) and produce high-quality results even when applied to documents of very different structure and length.
+Examples for such noisy data include social media postings or results from speech-to-text conversion.
+Moreover, the clustering produces high-quality results even when applied to documents of very different structure and length.

 - Clicking on the title or snippet of an article activates its full-text view.